DomiStyle/esphome-dlms-meter/README.md

 # Overview

-A custom component for ESPHome for reading meter data sent by the Kaifa MA309M.
+A custom component for ESPHome for reading meter data sent by the Kaifa MA309M via M-Bus.

 # Features